How to release Copr

 Note

 Koji doesn’t automatically put successfully built packages into the buildroot for the following builds and therefore you can easily encounter failures of copr-cli or copr server pacakges because of a missing dependency to python3-copr or python3-copr-common that you have just built in Koji.
-To fix this, you need to create a Bodhi override for those dependencies.
-It takes up to 30 minutes to for the override to be available in the buildroot:
+To fix this, you need to create a Bodhi override for those dependencies for example you can use this snippet:

 koji wait-repo f34-build --build=python-copr-common-0.13-1.fc34